wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **M:**&ensp;As the universe is the body of the mind, so is consciousness the body of the supreme.
 It is not conscious, but it gives rise to consciousness.

 **Q:**&ensp;In my daily actions much goes by habit, automatically.
 I am aware of the general purpose, but not of each movement in detail.
 As my consciousness broadens and deepens, details tend to recede, leaving me free for the general trends.
-Does not the same happen to a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span>, but more so?
+Does not the same happen to a *jnani*, but more so?

 **M:**&ensp;On the level of consciousness — yes.
 In the supreme state, no. This state is entirely one and indivisible, a single solid block of reality.
 The only way of knowing it is to *be* it.
 The mind cannot reach it.
 To perceive it does not need the senses; to know it does not need the mind.